michaelansel/hubot-coinjoin/README.md

 - Build the transaction
   - `hubot coinjoin build`
   - `hubot-coinjoin` assembles all sources and destinations into a single transaction
-- Each person, validate and sign the transaction
+- Each person, **validate** and then sign the transaction
-  - 'decoderawtransaction <txdata>' in debug window and confirm your address is receiving the correct amount
+  - 'decoderawtransaction <txdata>' in debug window and **confirm your address is receiving the correct amount**
   - 'signrawtransaction <txdata>' (might need to unlock your wallet with 'walletpassphrase <pass> <time>')
   - `hubot coinjoin add signature 0100000002b74...`
 - When all signatures have been entered, coinjoin bot will return the final fully-signed transaction